-Students are expected to cite the course readings in completing the assignment.
 Papers must include a bibliography.
 Footnotes, endnotes or in-text citations are acceptable, though they must be in Chicago style format.
+Where using footnotes or endnotes, your first citation for each source must be a full citation with all publication information, with subsequent citations using a shortened form.
 As per the Chicago style, cites must include pinpoints where page numbers are available in the source being used.
 Failing to format assignments in correct Chicago format will lead to deductions.
 Failing to provide pinpoints will result in a significant deduction.

-Position Paper 1: Composition of the Bench (Weeks 2-5) Due: February 14 at 10:00 am
+Position Paper 1: Composition of the Bench (Weeks 2-5) Due: February 12 at 10:00 am